 Meningococcal disease is a rare, but serious and life-threatening, infection.
 It is caused by strains of the bacteria called Neisseria Meningitidis.
 It can affect people of any age, however, infants and young children (under the age of 2), teenagers (aged 15-19) and Aboriginal and Torres Straight Islanders (under 19 years) have a slightly higher risk of infection.

-In Australia, we vaccinate for Meningococcal ACWY & B strains.
-Meningococcal ACWY Vaccine is given to all children at their scheduled 12 month immunisations, and to young adults in year 10.
+In Australia, there are vaccines available against Meningococcal ACWY & B strains.
+Meningococcal ACWY Vaccine is offered to all children at their scheduled 12 month immunisations, and to young adults in year 10.

 Meningococcal B Vaccination is currently not on the national immunisation schedule, but is available at a private cost to any child over the age of 6 weeks**.
 They can have this with their routine scheduled immunisations from 6 weeks of age, or separately if preferred.
 We have this in stock always, please call to book.